U.S. Department of State Seal

 Find information on dual nationalityprevention of international child abduction, and customs regulations on our website.

-To enter the Hong Kong Special Administrative Region (SAR), you need:
+To enter the Hong Kong Special Administrative Region (Hong Kong), you need:

-• adequate funds to cover your stay without working locally; and
+• Adequate funds to cover your stay without working locally.

 You only need a visa if:

-• You plan to stay for more than 90 days – obtain an extension with the Hong Kong SAR Immigration Department, if necessary.
+• You plan to stay for more than 90 days.
+If needed, you can apply for a visa extension at the Hong Kong Immigration Department.

-You must possess a valid passport and PRC visa to enter the People’s Republic of China (PRC) from Hong Kong.
-Further information on travel to and around the PRC is available on our China International Travel Information and Macau International Travel Information pages.
+You must have a valid passport and People’s Republic of China (PRC) visa to enter mainland China from Hong Kong.
+Further information on travel in the PRC and the Macau Special Administrative Region is available on our China International Travel Information and Macau International Travel Information pages.

-West Kowloon Train Station: The West Kowloon Train Station is the terminus of the Hong Kong section of the Guangzhou–Shenzhen–Hong Kong Express Rail Link (XRL).
-Once passengers pass through the Hong Kong immigration exit checkpoint on their way to mainland China inside the train station or on the train itself in that area, they are in the mainland Port Area.
-Likewise, passengers arriving from mainland China are in the mainland Port Area until they exit the Hong Kong immigration entry checkpoint.
+West Kowloon Train Station: The West Kowloon Train Station is the end of the Hong Kong section of the Guangzhou–Shenzhen–Hong Kong Express Rail Link (XRL).
+Once you pass through the Hong Kong immigration exit on the way to mainland China, either inside the train station or on the train itself, you are in mainland China’s area of authority where immigration and law enforcement matters are handled by mainland authorities and not by the Hong Kong authorities.
+Likewise, if you are arriving from mainland China, you have not entered Hong Kong until you pass through the Hong Kong immigration entry checkpoint; any legal matters occurring before that point would be handled by mainland authorities.

-Drug and Alcohol Enforcement: PRC law enforcement authorities have little tolerance for illegal drugs, including marijuana and products containing cannabidiol, also known as CBD.
-Penalties for possessing, using, or trafficking illegal drugs in the PRC, including Hong Kong, are severe, and convicted offenders can expect long jail sentences, heavy fines, or the death penalty.
+Drug and Alcohol Enforcement: PRC law enforcement authorities have no tolerance for illegal drugs, including marijuana and products containing cannabidiol, also known as CBD.
+Penalties for possessing, using, or trafficking illegal drugs in the PRC and Hong Kong are severe, and convicted offenders face long jail sentences, heavy fines, or the death penalty.

-Hong Kong also has strict laws against driving under the influence of alcohol that can lead to immediate detention on a criminal charge.
+Hong Kong strictly prohibits driving under the influence of alcohol.
+Violations can lead to immediate criminal charges and/or detention.

-U.S. citizens are strongly cautioned to be aware of their surroundings and avoid demonstrations.
+We strongly caution U.S. citizens to be aware of their surroundings and avoid demonstrations.

 If you decide to travel to Hong Kong: